The Price of Kings

 The Price of Kings is a projected twelve-part feature-length documentary film series directed by Joanna Natasegara and Richard Symons.
 Each film focuses on the life and leadership of a specific world leader.
-The first film in the series, Yasser Arafat, released in 2011.
+The first film in the series, Yasser Arafat, was released in 2011.

 The films

 The Price of Kings: Yasser Arafat

 The first film in the series focuses on the legacy of the late President of Palestine, Yasser Arafat.
 Featuring extensive and personal interviews with the people who knew the leader best, most notably with his wife Suha Arafat, the film chronicles Arafat's life from his birth to his mysterious death in a Paris hospital in 2004.

 The Price of Kings: Yasser Arafat was released in January 2012.

 The Price of Kings: Shimon Peres

 The second film in the series focuses on the life of the ex-President of Israel, Shimon Peres.
 Based on interviews with President Peres, his family, friends, colleagues and opponents, the film reveals some of the major events which occurred during Shimon Peres' six decades as an Israeli politician.

 The Price of Kings: Shimon Peres was released in March 2012.